 The celebration of the birth, life and legacy of Martin Luther King Jr. commands our earnest commitment to justice for all, to the principles of fairness and nonviolence and to peace not war.
 This historic day gives each of us yet another chance to celebrate the man and the cause while we take action.

 The Atlanta King Center’s yearly theme for 2014 is “Remember, Celebrate and Act.”
 Make this day not just a day of remembrance and celebration but a day of action, action in service of others, action in service of those less fortunate, disenfranchised and marginalized.
 Through action we can best honor the life and legacy of King by continuing his fight, not resting on our laurels and congratulating ourselves for a job yet unfinished.

-Shirley Franklin, Chair and CEO of Purpose Built Communities, is the Barbara Jordan Visiting Professor of Ethics and Political Values at the LBJ School of Public Affairs at the University of Texas at Austin, and former mayor of Atlanta.
+Shirley Franklin, Former Executive Board Chair for Purpose Built Communities, is the Barbara Jordan Visiting Professor of Ethics and Political Values at the LBJ School of Public Affairs at the University of Texas at Austin, and former mayor of Atlanta.